distributed-lab/SimplicityHL/book/src/type.md

 | `List<A,`2<sup>N</sup>`>` | <2<sup>N</sup>-list | `list![]`, …, `list![a1, …, a`(2<sup>N</sup> - 1)`]` |

 Lists hold a variable number of elements of the same type.
-This is similar to [Rust vectors](https://doc.rust-lang.org/std/vec/struct.Vec.html), but Simfony doesn't have a heap.
+This is similar to [Rust vectors](https://doc.rust-lang.org/std/vec/struct.Vec.html), but SimplicityHL doesn't have a heap.
-In Simfony, lists exists on the stack, which is why the maximum list length is bounded.
+In SimplicityHL, lists exists on the stack, which is why the maximum list length is bounded.

 <2-lists hold fewer than 2 elements, so zero or one element.
 <4-lists hold fewer than 4 elements, so zero to three elements.